claes/hemlis/README.md

     source secrets.txt
     hemlis-install

-it will install them.
+hemlis-install will match the home_wifi_password variablewith the $home_wifi_password string given in the shellExpr Nix option.
+The result will be a file containing HOME_WIFI_PASSWORD=Pa$sw0rd which config.hemlis.secrets.home_wifi.path will be referencing.

 This works, but since the secrets are now present in your environment as environment variables, it is very insecure.
-It is also a bad practise to store secrets in a plain text file - but this was just for illustration.
+It is also a bad practise to store secrets in plain text files - but this was just for illustration.

 Another way would be to create a script call secrets.sh containing